laboon/ebook/text/98_glossary_of_terms.md

 __Smart Monkey__: A __stochastic testing__ method whereby the data passed in mimics how an actual user would use the system.
 For example, a smart monkey test for a word processing system might type some letters, format them, and save the file (as an actual user might), as opposed to clicking buttons purely at random.

-__Fuzz Testing__: A form of __stochastic testing__ whereby random but possible data is passed in to a system to see how it responds.
+__Fuzz testing__: A form of __stochastic testing__ whereby random but possible data is passed in to a system to see how it responds.

-__Greenfield Development__: Writing software from scratch, and thus being able to design the entire system without worrying about previous solutions.
+__Greenfield development__: Writing software from scratch, and thus being able to design the entire system without worrying about previous solutions.

-__Browfield Development__: Writing software which must interact with already-existing software in production, thus limiting potential design, solutions, architecture, etc.
+__Browfield development__: Writing software which must interact with already-existing software in production, thus limiting potential design, solutions, architecture, etc.

-__Pinning Test__: An automated test (usually a unit test) which checks for the current response of a system, in order to modify code without modifying existing behavior.
+__Pinning test__: An automated test (usually a unit test) which checks for the current response of a system, in order to modify code without modifying existing behavior.
 Note that pinning tests check for the current response, _not_ the correct response.
 Often used when refactoring or adding to __legacy code__.

 __Dogfooding__: Using your own software while developing it.
 For example, running the operating system that you are developing on your own computer.

-__Dogfood, Eating Your Own__: Another term for __dogfooding__.
+__Dogfood, eating your own__: Another term for __dogfooding__.

-__Legacy Code__: Code which is running in production, and was written without using modern software engineering techniques and/or has substandard automated test coverage.
+__Legacy code__: Code which is running in production, and was written without using modern software engineering techniques and/or has substandard automated test coverage.

-__Regulation Acceptance Testing__: Testing that a system meets legal or other regulatory requirements.
+__Regulation acceptance testing__: Testing that a system meets legal or other regulatory requirements.

-__Operational Testing__: Testing that a system works under real-world conditions.
+__Operational testing__: Testing that a system works under real-world conditions.

-__Field Testing__: Testing that a system works while actually operating with real users.
+__Field testing__: Testing that a system works while actually operating with real users.

-__User Acceptance Testing__: A particular kind of __acceptance testing__ where the tester is the user of the software.
+__User acceptance testing__: A particular kind of __acceptance testing__ where the tester is the user of the software.
 It ensures that the system under test is acceptable to the user by meeting their needs.

-__Alpha Testing__: "Real-world" testing by a small group of test engineers or some other small group of technically proficient personnel.
+__Alpha testing__: "Real-world" testing by a small group of test engineers or some other small group of technically proficient personnel.
 Often succeeded by beta testing.

-__Beta Testing__: "Real-world" testing by a subset of the actual user base prior to release of the system.
+__Beta testing__: "Real-world" testing by a subset of the actual user base prior to release of the system.
 Often preceded by alpha testing.

-__Test Artifact__: A document or other byproduct of the testing process, such as test plans or results.
+__Test artifact__: A document or other byproduct of the testing process, such as test plans or results.

-__Implicit Boundary Value__: A __boundary value__ that is not explicitly called out by the system requirements, but may have an impact on the system's operation.
+__Implicit boundary value__: A __boundary value__ that is not explicitly called out by the system requirements, but may have an impact on the system's operation.
 For example, code written using 32-bit signed integers (such as `int` in Java) has an implicit boundary at 2,147,483,647, the maximum integer size.
 Adding one to this will cause the number to overflow.

-__Explicit Boundary Value__: A __boundary value__ explicitly called out by the system requirements.
+__Explicit boundary value__: A __boundary value__ explicitly called out by the system requirements.
 For example, requirements for an automated thermometer may state the system will turn on the DANGER light when the registered temperature is 102 degrees or over.
 The boundary values would be 101 and 102.

-__White-Box Testing__: Testing the code directly and with full knowledge of the code under test.  __Unit testing__ is an example of white-box testing.
+__White-box testing__: Testing the code directly and with full knowledge of the code under test.  __Unit testing__ is an example of white-box testing.

-__Grey-Box Testing__: Testing the code as a user would, but with knowledge of the codebase in order to understand where errors might be hiding.
+__Grey-box testing__: Testing the code as a user would, but with knowledge of the codebase in order to understand where errors might be hiding.
 A mixture of __white-box testing__ and __black-box testing__.

-__Black-Box Testing__: Testing the code as a user would, with no knowledge of the codebase.
+__Black-box testing__: Testing the code as a user would, with no knowledge of the codebase.
 Most manual tests are black-box tests.

-__Static Testing__: Testing the system without executing any of its code.
+__Static testing__: Testing the system without executing any of its code.
 Examples would be code analysis or modeling tools.

-__Dynamic Testing__: Testing the system by executing it.
+__Dynamic testing__: Testing the system by executing it.
 Examples would be unit testing or black-box testing.

 __Requirement__: A statement of what the system under development needs to do in order to be considered complete and correct.

-__Requirements Specification__: A list of requirements for a given system.
+__Requirements specification__: A list of requirements for a given system.
 The system is expected to meet all of the requirements in the requirements specification.

 __Testability__: A quality of a system that specifies how easy it is to test - having well-designed and coherent methods, pure functions where possible, allowance for dependency injection, etc.

-__Complete (Requirements)__: The property of having the requirements specify the entirety of the system.
+__Complete (requirements)__: The property of having the requirements specify the entirety of the system.

-__Consistent (Requirements)__: The property of having requirements which can all be followed without a paradox (e.g., "the system shall display the message 'Hello' upon startup" and "the system shall not display any message upon startup" are not consistent).
+__Consistent (requirements)__: The property of having requirements which can all be followed without a paradox (e.g., "the system shall display the message 'Hello' upon startup" and "the system shall not display any message upon startup" are not consistent).

-__Unambiguous (Requirements)__: The property of having requirements which can be read and understood in one and only one way.
+__Unambiguous (requirements)__: The property of having requirements which can be read and understood in one and only one way.

-__Internally Consistent (Requirements)__: The property of having no requirements contradict each other.
+__Internally consistent (requirements)__: The property of having no requirements contradict each other.
 For example, a requirements specification which has a requirement which states "The system shall always leave the red light on" and another requirement which states that "The system shall turn off the red light if `SWITCH1` is enabled" would not be internally consistent.

-__Externally Consistent (Requirements)__: The property of having the system be consistent with requirements of other systems or of the Universe.
+__Externally consistent (requirements)__: The property of having the system be consistent with requirements of other systems or of the Universe.
 For example, having a system which mandates that the system will be able to communicate with a base on Pluto instantaneously would require faster-than-light communication, and would thus be inconsistent with the laws of this Universe.

-__Functional Requirement__: A requirement that specifies exactly what a system should do under certain circumstances.
+__Functional requirement__: A requirement that specifies exactly what a system should do under certain circumstances.
 For example, "the system shall display ERROR on the console if any parameter is negative."
 Contrast with __non-functional requirement__.

-__Non-Functional Requirement__: A requirement that specifies how the system should operate, without specifying specific behavior.
+__Non-Functional requirement__: A requirement that specifies how the system should operate, without specifying specific behavior.
 For example, "the system shall be extensible, allowing for the addition of plug-ins" or "the system shall be usable by personnel with less than one hour of training".
 Contrast with __functional requirement__.

-__Quality Attribute__: Another (probably better) term for __non-functional requirement__.
+__Quality attribute__: Another (probably better) term for __non-functional requirement__.

-__-Ility Requirement__: Another term for __non-functional requirement__.
+__-ility requirement__: Another term for __non-functional requirement__.
 So named because many of these requirements use words ending in -ility to describe them (e.g., usability, scalability, maintainability).

-__Intermittent Failure__: A test failure which does not occur all of the time, but only on certain runs.
+__Intermittent failure__: A test failure which does not occur all of the time, but only on certain runs.
 Often, the reason for the intermittent failure is unknown, or it would have been fixed already.

 __Non-deterministic__: A test failure which does not occur all of the time, but only on certain runs, and for unknown reasons.

 __Deterministic__: Something for which the causal behaviors are entirely known and reproducible.

-__Test Case__: The smallest unit of a test plan, which describes what is to be tested and what the expected behavior is.
+__Test case__: The smallest unit of a test plan, which describes what is to be tested and what the expected behavior is.

 __Identifier__: A number or string which uniquely identifies a test case, defect, or anything else.